planetofangels/anti-ssid-stealer/README.md

 # anti ssid stealer 1.21.10 - 26.1.2

-pretty much a "why not" mod especially when using skyblock.
+pretty much a nice to have, especially when using skyblock.

 ## Instructions